 #4: Take a walk

 When you’re ready or feel like air and sunshine could do your body good, take a walk.
+Sometimes, feeling cooped up at home can weigh you down.
 Bring the baby in a stroller and start small.
 Light exercise can invigorate your body with much needed endorphins.
+A slow walk around the block can be all you need to feel refreshed.

 #6: Laugh about it